atharva-P15/Formula-One-Race-Winners-Prediction-Model/README.md

 The model is trained on historical race data and tested on current-season qualifying performance to predict race outcomes.

 ---
+## 📌 Disclaimer

+This project is intended for educational and analytical purposes only.
+Actual Formula 1 race outcomes depend on numerous unpredictable real-world factors.

+---
 ## 📌 Project Objective

 The primary goal of this project is to: